Albany Med survey: 80% of staff say they will take COVID-19 vaccine

 ALBANY, N.Y.
-(NEWS10) — 80% of Albany Med hospital staff that responded to a survey say they will take the COVID-19 vaccine, according to Dr. Ferdinand J. Venditti, Albany Medical Center Executive Vice President for System Care Delivery & Hospital General Director.
+(NEWS10) — In a survey, 80% of Albany Med hospital staff respondents said they will take the COVID-19 vaccine, according to Dr. Ferdinand J. Venditti, Albany Medical Center Executive Vice President for System Care Delivery & Hospital General Director.

 Venditti said the hospital will not make the vaccine mandatory, but the survey showed encouraging numbers.
 He shares their confidence in the vaccine.